3 Entropy

 Shannon-Gibbs entropy

-Furthermore, the Shannon-Gibbs entropy also has a combinatorial interpretation (see Example 3.11).
+Importantly, the Shannon-Gibbs entropy also has a combinatorial interpretation (see Example 3.12 for details).

 Differential entropy

-Applying the definition of entropy to a continuous probability distribution \(P\) with density \(p(x)\) yields the differential entropy: \[ H(P) = - \int_x \log p(x) \, p(x) \, dx \] Differential entropy can be negative because the logarithm is applied to a density, which, unlike a probability, can take on values greater than one.
+The entropy \(H(P)\) of a continuous distribution \(P\) with pdf \(p(x)\) is called differential entropy: \[ H(P) = - \int_x \log p(x) \, p(x) \, dx \] Differential entropy can be negative because the logarithm is taken of a density value, and unlike probabilities, densities are not constrained to be less than or equal to one.

 3.3 Entropy examples